samuelgr/Hookshot/README.md

    - Upon injection into a process by HookshotExe, HookshotDll reads a configuration file and uses it to determine which hook modules and DLL files to load.
    - Once HookshotDll is injected into a target process, and with the end user's permission, it will automatically attempt to cause itself to be injected into child processes spawned by the target process.

+As a convenience to users Hookshot also provides a launcher, *HookshotLauncher*, to automate some of the steps involved in launching an executable with Hookshot.
+Using the launcher also allows applications to be configured such that they always run with Hookshot even without updating existing shortcuts.

 ## Next Steps